Insoftver/Atmosfera/README.md

 <p>
 	It is necessary to have a clean Rails project, if possible just created.
 After installation on the Gemfile some generators can be run, they will be listed and updated on this document.<br>
 	<blockquote>rails generate atmosfera:start</blockquote>
 	This generator will install the Start controller its views and apply the Insoftver CSS layouts to the Devise views.
-It will be needed to set the root_path to the Start controller index.html.erb file by replacing.
+It will be needed to set the root_path to the Start controller index.html.erb file by replacing.<br>
 	<blockquote>get 'start/index'</blockquote><br>
-	With the rooth_path setting:
+	With the rooth_path setting:<br>
 	<blockquote>root 'start#index'</blockquote>
 	It is necessary as well to know that we need to have previously installed the Devise gem.
 Once this last done, Atmosfera creates the following files:<br><br>
 	<ul>